jozadaquebatista/DQBIX-Game-Engine/README.md

   - More advanced collision detection
   - A way to export your game for Windows and Android
   - uhmm... any suggestions?

+If you want to help me, you'll need Visual Studio 2013 and a lot of coffee!